-In this example, the marketing team takes advantage of the healthcare CRM to create targeted outreach that reaches the patient on the right channels.
-They contacted the patient at the right time with the right content, and through the right channels.
+In this example, the marketing team takes advantage of the healthcare CRM to create targeted outreach that reached the patient on the right channels.
 As a result, the health system reactivated a patient.

 Social media can be used to engage with patients, support physicians, and improve population health outcomes.
 Healthcare social media marketing strategies may include participating in discussions, networking, and promoting information about population health.